JetBrains/intellij-sdk-docs/tutorials/action_system/grouping_action.md

 [plugin.xml](https://github.com/JetBrains/intellij-sdk-docs/blob/master/code_samples/register_actions/resources/META-INF/plugin.xml).
 Note this example has no `class` attribute in the `<group>` element because we want the IntelliJ Platform framework to supply a default implementation class for the group.
 Section 2.2 discusses using specialized implementations.
 The `id` attribute must be unique, so incorporating the plugin ID or package name is encouraged.
-This allows reuse of the group with a different `id`.

 ```xml
 <actions>